 Cerenia is available as both an injection and a tablet for dogs.
 However, only the injectable version is currently licensed for use in cats.
 It is often given by a single injection of 1mg/kg under the skin, usually in the scruff of the neck or anywhere there is loose skin.
 The injection can cause a stinging sensation, which can last for up to a minute.
 This is especially common in cats compared to dogs.

 The injection can also be given intravenously (directly into a vein).
 This method does not sting; however, it requires more restraint.
-The Cerenia injection can be repeated every twenty-four hours for up to five consecutive days if needed, but treatment should not be continued after five days.
+The Cerenia injection can be repeated every 24 hours for up to 5 consecutive days if needed, but treatment should not be continued after 5 days.